 Let’s cover vet tech vs. vet assistant, an overview of the job requirements, and salary differences!
 Frequently the terms vet tech and vet assistant are interchangeable.
 Overall, the veterinary industry has been trying to move away from the public viewing them the same.
 A veterinary clinic, zoo, emergency hospital, and wildlife center are a few places that will employ both vet techs and vet assistants.

 Note: If you purchase through this Amazon affiliate link, a few pennies will go into our scholarship fund!

-- Vet Tech Gifts - I Save Animals, What's Your Superpower - 12oz Tumbler/Mug for Wine or Coffee - Gift Ideas for Veterinarian, Veterinary Technician, School, Medicine, Assistant, Students, Graduation
+- Veterinarian Gifts - I Save Animals, What's Your Superpower - Rose Gold 12oz Tumbler/Mug for Wine or Coffee - Gift Ideas for Vet Tech, Veterinary Technician, School, Medicine, Assistant, Students, Graduation

-- DOUBLE WALL VACUUM INSULATION: Tough Tumblers Keep your beverage at the ideal temperature, hot for 3 hours and cold for 9.
+- DOUBLE WALL VACUUM INSULATION: KLUBI Tumblers Keep your beverage at the ideal temperature, hot for 3 hours and cold for 9.
 Can be used for anything from wine or juice to coffee or tea.

 - 18/8 STAINLESS STEEL & BPA FREE: Made from 18/8 food grade stainless steel.
-Tough Tumblers will not rust, won't transfer flavor and are unbreakable!
+KLUBI TUMBLERS will not rust, won't transfer flavor and are unbreakable!
 Comes with a clear BPA-free EZ SLIDE lid

 - SPILL RESISTANT & PORTABLE: Clear, push on lid makes this cute novelty tumbler ideal for everyday use, indoor and outdoor events, parties, camping, tailgating, weekends by the lake or evenings at home